Elizabeth-M-M/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  On the console, there was an internal server error.
+I checked on the Rails logs to find the source of error and fixed the line specified in the log.

 - Update the number of likes for a toy

   - How I debugged:

+  On the console, there was a SyntaxError: Unexpected end of JSON input.
+I checked on the Networks tab to find the source of error.
+The status was 204 but there was no Content.
+Also on the rails server terminal, status was the same.
+Therefore, nothing was being rendered.
+Added the render statement in the update method.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  On the console, the error message was DELETE 404 not found, meaning the route was not defined.
+  On the config/routes.rb, I added the :destroy to the routes.